Clinical Photography and Illustration

 Our team photograph medical conditions.
 These can help diagnose or check your condition during treatment.

-Many photographs taken by clinical photographers are also used for teaching doctors, nurses and other medical professionals.
+Clinical photography can also be used for teaching purposes.
+This includes training for doctors, nurses and other medical professionals.
 Sometimes, with your permission, photographs will be published in a medical book or journal.

 For more information about clinical photographers, visit the Institute of Medical Illustrators website.